tkemaz/IPshow/README.md

 -------
 # CLONING

-To clone this repostory, simply write this into your terminal:
+To clone this repository, simply write this into your terminal:

     git clone https://github.com/tkemza/IPshow.git